Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-If itching in the intimate area in women - the external genital area and the perineal area (perineum) - lasts for more than a few days and gets worse, or if accompanying symptoms such as redness or discharge appear, a doctor should be consulted.
-Because burning and itching, wherever they appear, are never normal.
+If itching in the intimate area in women – in the area of the external genitalia and perineal area (in the perineum) – lasts for more than a few days and becomes more severe, or if accompanying symptoms appear, such as redness or discharge, you should consult a doctor.
+Because burning and itching, wherever they appear, are never a normal condition.

-In determining the key causes of itching of the above localization, physicians pay attention to the crucial role of the normal vaginal microbiota, which in healthy women of reproductive age is 80-90% composed of a complex of lactobacilli (Lactobacillus spp.).)
-These commensal bacteria, by secreting lactic acid and hydrogen peroxide, maintain the necessary pH level (from 3.8 to 4.4) and thus prevent the reproduction of opportunistic and pathogenic microorganisms: either those present in the polymicrobial flora of the vagina or sexually transmitted infections.
+In determining the key causes of itching in this location, doctors pay attention to the decisive role of normal vaginal microbiota, which in healthy women of reproductive age consists of 80-90% of a complex of lactobacilli (Lactobacillus spp.).
+These commensal bacteria, secreting lactic acid and hydrogen peroxide, maintain the necessary pH level (from 3.8 to 4.4) and thus prevent the proliferation of opportunistic and pathogenic microorganisms: either those present in the polymicrobial flora of the vagina, or infections transmitted primarily through sexual contact.

-Lactobacilli deficiency leads to vaginal dysbiosis - vaginal dysbiosis.
-And violation of the ratio between beneficial bacteria and pathogenic bacteria in favor of the latter can turn out to be even more unpleasant - bacterial vaginosis.
-[1] When vaginal inflammation, recognized as the most common cause of vulvovaginal problems in gynecology, there are such symptoms as slight or severe itching in the intimate area of women, burning, vaginal discharge.
+Lack of lactobacilli leads to vaginal dysbiosis – vaginal dysbacteriosis.
+And the imbalance between beneficial and pathogenic bacteria in favor of the latter can result in even greater trouble – bacterial vaginosis. [ 1 ] With vaginal inflammation, recognized as the most common cause of vulvovaginal gynecological problems, symptoms such as slight or severe itching in the intimate area in women, burning, and vaginal discharge appear.

-It is by the nature of the discharge and the result of laboratory tests of their sample that a specific infection is identified: bacterial, fungal or protozoal, including STIs.
-Thus, if vaginosis is caused by facultative bacteria Gardnerella vaginalis, women have itching and vaginal discharge with an odor that is defined as fishy.
+It is the nature of the discharge and the results of laboratory tests of their sample that determine the specific infection: bacterial, fungal or protozoal, including STIs.
+Thus, if vaginosis is caused by the facultative bacteria Gardnerella vaginalis, women experience itching and vaginal discharge with a smell that is defined as fishy.

-The fungus Candida albicans is part of the normal flora in at least 15% of women and is often asymptomatic.
-But becoming opportunistic, fungal infection leads to candidal vaginitis or vulvovaginal candidiasis, called thrush.
-Itching in thrush is accompanied by characteristic discharge (curd-like), swelling of the labia majora and labia minora, vaginal vestibule and perineum, dysuria and discomfort when urinating.
-[2], [3]
+The Candida albicans fungus is part of the normal flora in at least 15% of women, and is often asymptomatic.
+But when it becomes opportunistic, the fungal infection leads to candidal vaginitis or vulvovaginal candidiasis, called thrush.
+The itching associated with thrush is accompanied by characteristic discharge (cheesy in appearance), swelling of the labia majora and minora, the vestibule of the vagina and perineum, dysuria, and discomfort when urinating. [ 2 ], [ 3 ]

-But sexually transmitted Trichomonas vaginalis leads to trichomoniasis, and there is vaginal discharge, severe itching and redness in the intimate area in women - with swelling of the vulva and vagina and desquamation of epithelial cells.
-[4]
+But sexually transmitted Trichomonas vaginalis leads to trichomoniasis, and vaginal discharge, severe itching and redness in the intimate area in women appear - with swelling of the vulva and vagina and desquamation of epithelial cells. [ 4 ]

-Severe burning, itching and pain in the external genitalia and perineum are felt by women in cases of genital infection caused by herpes simplex virus (HSV type 2).
-It is in this viral lesion of the skin of the external genitalia that itching and burning is observed in women without vaginal discharge.
-The first signs of vaginal herpes are manifested by a burning sensation in the genital area, their hyperemia and slight swelling, followed by itching and small bubbling rashes.
-[5]
+Severe burning, itching and pain in the external genitalia and perineum are felt by women in cases of genital infection caused by the herpes simplex virus (HSV type 2).
+It is with this viral lesion of the skin of the external genitalia that itching and burning are observed in women without vaginal discharge.
+The first signs of vaginal herpes are a burning sensation in the genital area, their hyperemia and slight swelling, followed by itching and small vesicular rashes. [ 5 ]

-When infected with the human papillomavirus (HPV), which is most often activated when the general immune system is weakened, the genitals, the vagina and the cervix are affected by the formation of papillae-like papillomatous growths on the pedicles - itchy genital warts or acute condylomas in women.
-If the condylomas grow very large, there may be itching and burning in the perineum.
-[6]
+When infected with the human papillomavirus (HPV), which most often becomes active when the general immune system is weakened, papillomatous growths on a stalk that resemble papillae are observed on the genitals, in the vagina and on the cervix - itchy genital warts or pointed condylomas in women.
+If the condylomas grow strongly, there may be itching and burning in the perineum. [ 6 ]

-In a third of cases, inflammation of the external female genitalia (vulvitis) may be the result of hypersensitivity or reaction to soaps or parabens in shower gels, synthetic underwear, sanitary products, spermicides, vaginal creams, and condoms.
+In a third of cases, inflammation of the external female genitalia (vulvitis) may be a consequence of hypersensitivity or reaction to soap or parabens in shower gels, synthetic underwear, hygiene products, spermicides, vaginal creams, and condoms.

-Skin diseases such as atopic and contact dermatitis, which account for a significant proportion of diagnosed cases of chronic vulvar and vaginal pruritus in women of all ages, may also be responsible.
-Redness and formation of vesicles, papules or plaques; burning, itching and swelling in the intimate area are the main symptoms of these vulvodermatoses.
-Chronic course of the disease often leads to lichenization (thickening) of pathologically altered areas of the epidermis.
-Similar symptoms are observed in chronic simple lichen planus (neurodermatitis).
+The causes may also be skin diseases such as atopic and contact dermatitis, which account for a significant proportion of diagnosed cases of chronic itching of the vulva and vagina in women of any age.
+Redness and the formation of vesicles, papules or plaques; burning, itching and swelling in the intimate area are the main symptoms of these vulvodermatoses.
+Chronic course of the disease often leads to lichenification (thickening) of pathologically altered areas of the epidermis.
+Similar symptoms are observed in chronic simple lichen (neurodermatitis).

 Itching in the intimate area during postmenopause

-In addition to a healthy vaginal microbiota, local protection of intimate places is provided by a sufficient level of estrogens, whose receptors are present on the membranes of keratinocytes.
-Estrogens have a proliferative effect on the vulvovaginal epithelium, improve blood circulation and moisturization of the skin and connective tissue, i.e. Contribute to maintaining the necessary thickness of the mucous membranes of the female genitalia.
-[7]
+In addition to the beneficial vaginal microbiota, local protection of intimate areas is provided by a sufficient level of estrogens, the receptors of which are present on the membranes of keratinocytes.
+Estrogens have a proliferative effect on the vulvovaginal epithelium, improve blood circulation and hydration of the skin and connective tissue, that is, they help maintain the necessary thickness of the mucous membranes of the female genital organs. [ 7 ]

-The consequences of the decrease in this hormone after the onset of menopause are manifested by a deterioration in skin hydration, a decrease in collagen in the epidermis and glycosaminoglycans in the mucosal epithelium, and a decrease in fat depots in the external genital area.
-In addition, in women of this age group, vaginal pH increases and skin cellular immunity is weakened, which increases the risk of dermatologic diseases.
+The consequences of a decrease in this hormone after the onset of menopause are manifested by deterioration of skin hydration, a reduction in the content of collagen in the epidermis and glycosaminoglycans in the mucous epithelium, a decrease in fat depots in the area of the external genitalia.
+In addition, in women of this age category, the pH of the vagina increases, and the cellular immunity of the skin weakens, which increases the risk of dermatological diseases.

-In addition, all these factors often provoke the development of postmenopausal atrophic vaginitis, the first signs of which are dryness and itching in the intimate area.
-For details, see the publication - Dryness in the vagina at menopause.
-[8]
+In addition, all of the above factors often provoke the development of postmenopausal atrophic vaginitis, the first signs of which are dryness and itching in the intimate area.
+For more details, see the publication - Vaginal Dryness During Menopause [ 8 ]

-The appearance of fringed papular plaque-like skin rashes (white-yellow or grayish) on the genitals corresponds to the clinical picture of scleroatrophic lichen (lichen sclerosus), a chronic inflammatory dermatosis.
-[9]
+The appearance of bordered papular-plaque skin rashes (white-yellow or grayish) on the genitals corresponds to the clinical picture of lichen sclerosus, a chronic inflammatory dermatosis. [ 9 ]

-Irritation, burning, itching and cracking of the intimate area in post-menopausal women may be due to erosive or hypertrophic lichen planus (lichen planus).
-More information in the article - Itching, burning skin in the intimate area at menopause
+Irritation, burning, itching and cracks in the intimate area in women who have gone through menopause may be due to erosive or hypertrophic flat lichen (lichen planus).
+More information in the article - Itching, burning of the skin in the intimate area during menopause

 Risk factors